 Telegram Icon Missing from Application Menu

-Sometimes desktop entries require a session refresh to appear after installation.
-Log out and log back in, or run the following command to update the desktop database:
+Desktop entries sometimes require a session refresh to appear after installation.
+Log out and back in, or update the desktop database manually:

 update-desktop-database ~/.local/share/applications